A charming cottage named in honour of the local residents who amble around this rural setting.

 Moving upstairs, there’s a stylish family bathroom with crisp white tiles and slate grey units and three bedrooms.
 Each set under the cottage’s sloping eaves, there’s a master bedroom with king-size bed, a pretty twin bedroom, and a children’s bedroom with a bunk bed and pull-out truckle bed.
 Youngsters will love the delightful children’s reading nook and play area on the hallway here, complete with a fur rug and bean bags.

 Ideally placed to explore the nearby towns of Berwick-upon-Tweed and Kelso, Goose Cottage also offers plenty in the way of doorstep entertainment.
 There’s the farm to explore (although please note children must be supervised when adventuring outside of the enclosed garden); strolls, fishing and picnics on the banks of Whiteadder river; and country walks and bicycle rides starting from the farm.

 Access into a large sitting room with two large sofas, armchair, wood burning stove.
 Please note there is a TV in the second sitting room/snug which also sits on the ground floor.
 If a TV in the principal sitting room is essential to your stay, please contact us.

 Inner hall with bench seat and hanging rail.

 Kitchen with dining area seating six guests, Belling electric range cooker with grill, double oven and warming drawer, five burner ceramic hob with warming plate, large fridge/freezer, washer/dryer, dishwasher, microwave, Magimix Nespresso coffee machine, wine fridge.
 Door to the rear enclosed garden.

 Large ground floor wet room with rainforest head shower and separate mixer, basin and WC.

 Snug with corner sofa, Smart wall-mounted TV, wood burning stove.

 Upper hall with two beanbags for children and a small selection of games and toys.

 Bedroom one with king size bed, side tables, chest of drawers, hanging rail with hangers.

 Bedroom two with 3' twin beds, side tables, chest of drawers, hanging rail with hangers.

-Bedroom three with full size 3' bunk beds, with a separate pull-out truckle bed which is ideal for children.
+Bedroom three with children's bunk beds, with a separate pull-out truckle bed (only suitable for children).

 Family bathroom with bath and separate mixer, basin and WC.